alancmathew/ufc-fight-predictor/README.md

 Create a machine learning model that can predict fight results with a higher degree of accuracy than the baseline (50%).

-## Metric
+Mertric of interest: **accuracy**

-The mertric of interest to be optimized is **accuracy**, since classes are balanced and incorrectly predicting either binary outcome would be equally undesirable.
+- since classes are balanced and incorrectly predicting either binary outcome would be equally undesirable

 ## Data Collection & Cleanse